Neproxx/ID2223-LikeItOrNot/README.md

 - `has_verified_email`: Whether the user has verified their email address.
 - `account_age`: The age of the account in days.
 - `num_posts_last_month`: The number of posts the user created in the last month (we chose 50 to be the max).
 - `likes_hist_mean`: The mean of the number of likes the user received for their posts in the last month.
+Placeholder value of -999 if no posts exist in that period.
 - `likes_hist_stddev`: The standard deviation of the number of likes the user received for their posts in the last month.
+Placeholder value of -999 if no posts exist in that period.
 - `likes_hist_median`: The median of the number of likes the user received for their posts in the last month.
+Placeholder value of -999 if no posts exist in that period.
 - `likes_hist_80th_percentile`: The 80th percentile of the number of likes the user received for their posts in the last month.
+Placeholder value of -999 if no posts exist in that period.
 - `likes_hist_20th_percentile`: The 20th percentile of the number of likes the user received for their posts in the last month.
+Placeholder value of -999 if no posts exist in that period.

 ### reddit_subreddits